001: Hello, World

 The elusive "creative practice"...

-Do you think #deepthoughts in the shower or send yourself emails with half-baked ideas throughout the day?
+Do you find yourself thinking #deepthoughts in the shower or sending yourself emails with half-baked ideas and reminders throughout the day?

-Do you have moments of inspiration riding the train, commuting to work, riffing with friends?
+Do you have brief, breakthrough moments of inspiration riding the train, commuting to work, riffing with friends?

 What happens to these occasional glimmers of insight and clarity amid the routine and mundane?